Kallang River body parts murder: Alleged ATM card theft and Leong’s confession

-However, further police investigations revealed a detail that did not seem to tally with Leong's claim of a love suicide pact between him and Liu.
+However, further police investigations revealed a detail that did not seem to corroborate with Leong's claim of a love suicide pact between him and Liu.
 The investigators found out that two days before her death, Liu had made a police report about her ATM card being stolen and unauthorized withdrawals of her savings from her bank accounts in different locations within Singapore.
 In total, about $2,000 - her life's savings - was stolen from her.
 The police went to check the CCTV footage around the ATMs where these unauthorized withdrawals took place.
 In all the footage, they saw a slim man wearing a cap and hoodie making these withdrawals, and the investigators suspected that this person was Leong Siew Chor.
 The police thus suspected that Leong was not telling the truth, as the motive for Liu's death might be related to theft.

 However, at one point, the police investigations were thrown into a brief confusion, as they found out that Leong had an identical twin brother, who also lived in Singapore.
 Dr Teo Eng Swee, the pathologist, stated that if identical twins were involved in a murder case, it would be difficult to tell who was the real killer as scientifically speaking, the identical twins shared the same DNA.
 Should their DNA be recovered from a crime scene where a murder occurred, it would be hard to deduce who was the killer.
 Inspector Roy Lim also speculated that Leong might be covering up for his brother, who could be the one that killed Liu and stole her ATM cards.

 It was found that the twin brother had an alibi throughout the week leading up to Liu's murder and on the day she died.
 There was also no evidence that Liu had met Leong's twin brother.
 Hence, the man seen at the ATM could only be Leong.
 When he faced the discovery of the theft, Leong said that it was a prank between him and Liu, and he claimed that he had returned her the money he withdrew from her account.
 However, the police could not find any evidence from both Leong's and Liu's homes which indicated that Leong had returned Liu her money.